zdavison/NSString-Ruby/README.md

 Intro
 ---------------------
 NSString+Ruby is an attempt to improve NSString by porting Ruby String methods onto a category on NSString.
-This means you can use the majority of Ruby String methods in obj-c, with the exception of a few unnecessary, unimplimented (as of yet), and mutating methods (Mutation of strings is not the objective-c 'way', so we don't do it here).
+This means you can use the majority of Ruby String methods in obj-c, with the exception of a few unnecessary, and unimplimented (as of yet).

 Next Improvements
 ---------------------